-If you have to attach suspender buttons, Dave from the SuspenderStore will show you the ins and outs of sewing on those snazzy suspender buttons.
-You'll learn the dos and don'ts of where to place the suspender buttons.
-Discover all the factors that go into determining whether to place the buttons on the inside or outside of your pants.
-You'll also familiarize yourself with the tricks of the trade to attaching suspender buttons.
+If you have to attach suspender buttons before you can enjoy your snazzy suspenders, Dave from the SuspenderStore shows you the ins and outs of how to attach buttons to suspenders.
+In this video, you'll learn the dos and don'ts of where to place the suspender buttons.
+Plus, discover all the factors that go into determining whether to place the buttons on the inside or outside of your pants.
+Additionally, you'll also familiarize yourself with the tricks of the trade to attaching suspender buttons.

-Now, don't button up and throw out those button suspenders because you can't sew.
-The SuspenderStore offers no-sew buttons as well.
-Yes, you can attach either permanent or removable no-sew buttons to wear those stylish suspenders.
+What if you've never sewn a stitch in your life?
+Now, don't get flustered over those button suspenders because you can't sew.
+The SuspenderStore offers easy-to-use no-sew buttons as well.
+You can attach either permanent or removable no-sew buttons to wear those stylish suspenders.

 HOW TO SEW BUTTONS ON PANTS FOR SUSPENDERS

-We get call all the time from people asking us how to do that.
+We get calls all the time from people asking us how to do all of that as well as how these buttons will work with their suspenders.
 We have a section on our website in our Style Guide all about sewing buttons on suspenders.
 What I will do here is talk about positioning buttons and where to place them.
 There are other videos online that cover the actual sewing process.

-So then where do you put the buttons?
-We are going top assume here that we are dealing with Y Back button suspenders, they have a single strap in the center of the back.
+So, where do you put the buttons?
+We are going to assume here that we are dealing with Y-back button suspenders, which have a single strap in the center of the back.
 They represent the vast majority of button suspenders.
-There are also some X back button suspenders and some free swing suspenders, which are sort of X back too, so on those you just need to figure out where the straps will meet the pants.
+There are also some X-back button suspenders and some free swing suspenders, which are sort of X-back too.
+For those, you just need to figure out where the straps will meet the pants.

-Some people say that if you have pleated pants that the inside, or front button should be located directly above the pleat.
+Some people say that if you have pleated pants that the inside, or front button, should be located directly above the pleat.
 Some people also say that the buttons should be equally spaced on each side of the first belt loop.
-The problem with both of those rules is that the positioning of pleats and belt loops can vary, and so do people's body shapes, so that you can't really have hard rules like that.
-Look at mine for example, the buttons are not equally spaced over my belt loops.
+The problem with both of those rules is that the positioning of pleats and belt loops can vary, and so do people's body shapes.
+This is why you can't really have hard rules like that.
+Look at mine for example.
+The buttons are not equally spaced over my belt loops.

-So understanding that every body is different, what I like to do is to drape the suspenders over my shoulders, like you are wearing them, and stand in front of a mirror and see how they best fall or lay on you.
-Then figure out exactly how far from center they are on each side.
-Be sure to take into account that the front of the pants will have an overlap where the pants usually button or snap together above the zipper, so you need to take that into account to determine where exact center is.
+Understanding that everybody is different, what I like to do is to drape the suspenders over my shoulders, like you are wearing them, and stand in front of a mirror and see how they best fall or lay on you.
+Then, I can figure out exactly how far from center they are on each side.
+Be aware that the front of the pants will have an overlap where the pants usually button or snap together above the zipper, so you need to take that into account to determine where exact center is.